tomaszkubacki/nenuphar/README.md

 ## how to find my keyboard event input device

-list all input devices
+Display all input devices

 ```shell
 cat /proc/bus/input/devices
 ```

 All devices with kbd flag in handlers are keyboard devices.
 Find event id in the "H:" row (eg. my keyboard is event4 not event0)